The Great Depression and the 1936 Flood

 The decade of the ‘90s brought with it its share of achievements and transformations.
 In 1991, the Diocese changed its student dress code to solid colors to create a more uniform ‘look” at its three high schools.

 In 1997, Rushin resigned.
 In the spring of that year, Sr. Charmaine Grilliot, Diocesan Director of Education, appointed Sr. Donna Marie Leiden, a Sister of Charity and a former principal at two Catholic schools, as McCort’s 10th principal.
 Sr. Donna is the first woman to serve as Principal at McCort.
 Sister Donna Marie’s expertise in secondary education led to the enhancement of the curriculum which resulted in the creation of the College in High School Program.
-This program created a unique opportunity for McCort students to earn college credit while taking honor level courses at BMHS.
+This program created a unique opportunity for McCort students to earn college credit while taking honors-level courses at BMHS.
 Sister Donna Marie also established a high school endowment for the benefit of the school.
 Sister Donna Marie also created the very successful Named Scholarship Program which supports current McCort students with tuition support while allowing alumni and friends of the school to honor family members.

 In 2006, Bishop Adamec appointed Sr. Donna as Diocesan Director of Education.
 Kenneth S. Salem, BMHS Class of 1987, would become McCort’s second lay principal.
 Salem oversaw the renovation of the Osborne Street campus.
 The original Johnstown Catholic building was completely renovated.
 Modern classrooms with state of the art computers and electronics replaced the antiquated facilities.
 Other projects initiated during Salem’s tenure include the renovation of the Science wing, the upgrade to the boys and girls locker rooms, and the construction of the new Bach Wellness Center.
 The Incorporation